acooke82/acooke82.github.io/_portfolio/portfolio-1.md

 excerpt: "Building and testing agentic workflows for optimal performance. ![Internship Post Image](/images/internship-post-image-1.png)"
 collection: portfolio
 ---
-_Tools & Technologies: LangChain, LangGraph, LangSmith, pytest, openai_
+_Tools & Technologies: LangChain, LangGraph, LangSmith, Pytest_

 ### Summary

 The main goal of my internship at KSG was to understand, build, and test different GenAI agent workflows to determine which architecture would be best to use in our upcoming product.
 Once the architecture was determined, my team and I would be assigned tasks to complete developing and deploying the rest of the product.
-As the project progressed my core tasks, amongst assisting with other areas in the project, were building a database cache and creating prompts that would effectively make use of our new tools and architecture.
+As the project progressed, my core tasks, amongst assisting with other areas in the project, were building a database cache and creating prompts that would effectively make use of our new tools and architecture.
 In addition to completing work for the company, my personal goal was to become more comfortable coding in a professional environment.
-I also wanted to build a stronger foundation for my understanding and practical experience with large language models.
+I also wanted to build a stronger foundation of my understanding and practical experience with large language models.

 ### 1. Understanding Agents and Agentic Workflows

 An *agent* is a system that uses a large language model (LLM) to perform tasks on behalf of a user or within a larger system.
 They have access to tools and data that help them make decisions.
 Testing different types of workflows is important because each system comes with its own pros and cons and you want to ensure you are building the best system for your product as it may be impossible or difficult to alter later.
 To build our agent workflows, we used the libraries *LangGraph* and *LangChain*.
 LangGraph enables developers to build complex agent applications quickly as it has built-in graph structure, state management, and coordination support.
 LangGraph works by using *nodes*, which are functions that perform specific tasks such as calling tools, *edges*, which control the flow of information between nodes, and *states*, which are objects in the graph such as conversation history or internal variables.
 LangChain, on the other hand, focuses on simpler linear builds, where you add each step to the established chain to execute tasks in a specific order.

-Because I did not have any experience with either of these libraries, or with agents, it took me some time to do research and analysis.
-With LangChain, you need to understand how to build a ReAct agent, agent tools, a prompt, and then plug in an LLM to set up the chain.
+Because I did not have experience with either of these libraries, or with agents, it took me some time to do research and analysis.
+With LangChain, you need to understand how to build a ReAct agent, agent tools, a prompt, and how to configure an LLM to set up the chain.
 Ideally, you want to understand LangChain before working in LangGraph, as LangGraph requires the same steps but with multiple agents and prompts, complicating how to build the chain.
 You will be able to see some of these differences in working with these libraries in the code for each workflow below.
-My supervisor had built out an example multi-agent workflow in steps using Juypter Notebooks that I could follow along with to understand each piece better, but working with LangGraph first meant that I had a much steeper learning curve.
-LangChain also has a "LangChain Academy" with courses on LangGraph and plenty of documentation online which were very beneficial in navigating these libraries.
+My supervisor had built an example multi-agent workflow in steps using Juypter Notebooks that I could follow along with to understand each piece better, but working with LangGraph first meant that I had a much steeper learning curve.
+LangChain has "LangChain Academy" with courses on LangGraph and plenty of documentation online which was very beneficial in navigating these libraries.
+With these tools at my disposal, I was able to begin working on the workflows.

 ##### Multi-Agent Workflow

-The first workflow that we tested involved a *supervisor agent*.
+The first workflow that I tested involved a *supervisor agent*.
 A supervisor agent is part of a multi-agent workflow in which one agent, the *supervisor*, serves as the controller of the other agents and handles communication with the user.
 The supervisor agent itself does not have any tools and must make the decision on which agents under it to call in order to properly complete the task.
 Each agent under the supervisor has their own prompt, purpose, and tools, and cannot interact directly with the user.
 In this workflow, agents are typically their own graph node.
 They are routed a task, after which they can decide to end the execution or send their response to another agent.
-Please see below for insight into the multi-agent workflow we were testing:
+Please see below for insight into the multi-agent workflow I was testing, built using the example from my supervisor:

 ```python
 def build_async_workflow(csv_file_path: str ="all-states-history.csv",
                          api_file_path: str ="openapi_kraken.json"):
     """